General-Meow/learning-es/README.md

     - coersion is enabled by default, if you want to disable it, you can do so at the property level in the mapping or the index settings level, `"coerce": false` or `"settings": { "index.mapping.coerce": false }`
   - To create a mapping, you'll need to use the `properties` parameter in the json to define the mapping structure
   - There is no special type for Arrays, this is because every type is flattened into an array of zero or more values
+    - This basically means that all (most?) types can hold an array of the same type
   - Because mappings are dynamic, all properties in an index are optional, so you can have documents with no values in them.
     - There is no need to define properties as nullable, this means ES doesn't provide any means of integrity like a relational database
     - During a search, you do not need to handle fields that are empty, ES will ignore documents with those missing fields automatically
   - To get a mapping `curl localhost:9200/<INDEX_NAME>/_mapping`
   - To create a mapping
 `curl -X PUT http://localhost:9200/myIndex/_mapping`
 ```json
 {